jekhi5/NorthStar/README.md

 ![Logo](north-star-logo.png)
-# North Star - Your guiding light when it comes to coding struggles
+# North Star: Your guiding light for coding struggles

 Table of Contents: